hfolcot/online-cookbook/README.md

 amount they chose is added to the `score` field.
 The rating is then calculated by dividing the score by the number of times rated.
 This is then entered into the `rating` field.

-The site also features a custom 404 error page.
+The site also features custom 404 and 500 error pages.

 ## Features Left to Implement